luizbizzio/currency-exporter/README.md

    - **API Limitations:** Be aware of any rate limits or restrictions imposed by the AwesomeAPI.

-# License
+# License 📄

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.